missyjcat/js-algorithms-data-structures/README.md

 Data structure questions:
 What are some really common data structures, e.g. in java.util?
-When would you use a linked list vs. a vector?
 Can you implement a Map with a tree?
 What about with a list?
 How do you print out the nodes of a tree in level-order (i.e. first level, then 2nd level, then 3rd level, etc.)
 What's the worst-case insertion performance of a hashtable?
 Of a binary tree?
+O(1) unless resize in necessary for hastable; O(n^2) for binary tree
 What are some options for implementing a priority queue?
+Can do either a normal queue where items are retrieved based on an extra key that defines the priority level, or you can do a heap which is a binary tree where a parent node is always greater than all its child nodes

 Talking through questions:

 - Generally, what problem in OO development do design patterns solve?
 What's your favorite design pattern, and why?
 - How does a binary tree work?
-- What is your favorite JS design pattern and why?

 Big-O Notes
 ===========